Admission International Students for 2018-2019

 Candidates living outside of the EU, who are unable to attend a consultation in person at our academy, instead, must submit their portfolio for assessment.
 On the basis of the portfolio, the admissions committee will determine whether the candidate will be invited for the entrance examination.

 Participants in the alternative 1st round have to submit their portfolio application online, through a closed section on our website only, from end-November 2017 till the deadline in 2018.
 The guidelines for the selection of works that are outlined above, under '1st admission round: consultation', also apply here.
-If you want to submit your portfolio online, you have to send a login request form first.
+If you want to submit your portfolio online, after 1 November send your login request form first.

 DEADLINES SUBMITTING PORTFOLIO for 2018-2019